Facebook Video Ads

 - Write a catchy message – to get customers to play the video, create a catchy header and text message that creates interest.
 It should contain at least one of your keywords, but it shouldn’t come across as a “selling point”.
 Make it natural as if you were talking to a friend and had something that you thought would be of value for them to watch.

-After the Facebook video is created, and the system will step you through, you then choose the target audience and even determine your budget.
+After the Facebook video ads are created, and the system will step you through, you then choose the target audience and even determine your budget.
 This provides you with maximum control over the program, and also some very easy to use analytics that will help in determining how effective the program is for each video ad you choose to run.
 A bonus tip is to track results and do some testing.
 Try different videos, images, text to see what gets the best results.
 Good luck!